BoJack Horseman (soundtrack)

-BoJack Horseman (Music From The Netflix Original Series) is the soundtrack album to the adult animated black comedy-drama series BoJack Horseman (2014–2020).
-The soundtrack for the series released by Lakeshore Records in digital and physical formats on September 1 and 29, 2017.
+BoJack Horseman (Music From The Netflix Original Series) is the soundtrack album for the adult animated black comedy-drama series BoJack Horseman.
+The soundtrack was released by Lakeshore Records in digital and physical formats on September 1 and 29, 2017.
 It includes several songs, among them the full version of the main theme, Patrick Carney and Michelle Branch's version of America's "A Horse with No Name", Sextina Aquafina's "Get Dat Fetus, Kill Dat Fetus", the themes from Horsin' Around and Mr. Peanutbutter's House, and the entire score for the episode "Fish Out of Water".
 A vinyl edition was released on January 12, 2018, and a second re-issue was released in September 2020.

 Development

 The main title theme was composed by Patrick Carney, drummer for the blues-rock duo the Black Keys, with his uncle Ralph Carney.
 The initial sound is Patrick's Roland Jupiter-4 analog synthesizer running an arpeggiator patch, triggered externally with a click track control voltage from Pro Tools.
 Patrick added acoustic drums, and emailed the music to his uncle Ralph who added various saxophone parts and bass trombone.
 Patrick composed the song merely as a test of his new home studio arrangement, not knowing where it would go.
 A few months later, Noel Bright emailed Patrick asking for a piece of music as a theme for BoJack Horseman, and Patrick sent him the collaboration tune, which was immediately accepted.
 The television show opening theme was edited down to about 55 seconds long but the Carneys' original collaboration is several minutes longer, containing parts not heard on the show.

 The ending credits theme "Back in the 90s (BoJack's Theme)" was performed by the indie-pop act Grouplove.
 Jesse Novak composed the incidental music for the series.
-Raphael Bob-Waksberg, the showrunner hired him for the scores, as he previously worked on some of the sketch comedies he hosted.
-Bob-Waksberg wanted him to score a demo for the series, which he agreed and sent his demo music pieces for the series.
+Raphael Bob-Waksberg, the series' showrunner, hired Novak for the scores, as Novak had previously worked on some of the sketch comedies Bob-Waksberg hosted.
+Bob-Waksberg requested Novak score a demo for the series, and Novak agreed.
 He was a fan of Lisa Hanawalt's work, the illustrator of the show, and had added "A lot of the music I feel I continued in the show I started in that first week demoing for them because I felt that inspiration for a lot of the sound came from the visuals and feelings that I was already familiar with through Lisa and Rafael’s work."